 RCEP is a regional free trade agreement that complements and builds upon Australia's existing free trade agreements with 14 other Indo-Pacific countries.

 RCEP entered into force on 1 January 2022 for ten original parties: Australia, Brunei Darussalam, Cambodia, China, Japan, Laos, New Zealand, Singapore, Thailand and Vietnam.
-RCEP then entered into force for the Republic of Korea on 1 February 2022, for Malaysia on 18 March 2022 and for Indonesia on 2 January 2023.
-Once ratified by all initial signatories, RCEP will be the world’s largest free trade agreement by members’ GDP.
+RCEP then entered into force for the Republic of Korea on 1 February 2022, for Malaysia on 18 March 2022, for Indonesia on 2 January 2023 and for the Philippines on 2 June 2023.
+RCEP is the world’s largest free trade agreement by members’ GDP.

 RCEP negotiations were launched in November 2012 between the Association of Southeast Asian Nations (ASEAN includes Brunei Darussalam, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand, and Vietnam) and ASEAN's free trade agreement partners (Australia, China, India, Japan, New Zealand and the Republic of Korea).
 For background on the path to launching RCEP negotiations, refer to Background to the Regional Comprehensive Economic Partnership Agreement (RCEP).

 India withdrew from RCEP negotiations in November 2019, and on 15 November 2020, Leaders endorsed the Ministerial Declaration on India's participation in RCEP stating that India may commence RCEP accession negotiations at any time following the entry into force of the Agreement.

 RCEP provides Australian businesses with new access to and improved rules for growing trade and investment in the fast-growing and dynamic Indo-Pacific region.